 5/13/2023

-Nominations Open for the 2023 Acts of Good Awards.
+2023 Acts of Good Award Winners Announced.

 Whether it’s supporting hygiene education, providing life’s necessities or delivering essentials for families impacted by disasters, P&G is committed to improving the health and well-being of the communities where we live and work.
 Through these #ActsOfGood we’ve witnessed many small, consistent actions combine to make a really big impact.